About Freedom House

 - Commitment to maintaining confidentiality and professional comportment around senior government officials, dignitaries, and CEOs.

 - Candidates must possess authorization to work in the United States.

 - Freedom House provides a strong benefits package, including a 403(b) retirement account, commuter benefits, flexible summer hours, floating holidays, high employer contributions to medical, dental, and vision premiums, basic and voluntary life and AD&D insurance, short- and long-term disability, flexible spending account, and more.

 - Salary is commensurate with experience, with a range of $50,000-$85,000.
 Pay grades at Freedom House prioritize equity across the organization.

 - Diversity makes our work stronger.
 We actively seek a diverse applicant pool and encourage candidates of all backgrounds to apply.

-- Staff is currently working remotely due to Covid-19, and Freedom House is continuing to evaluate when, and under what circumstances, staff will return to the office.
-This position will start completely or partially remote and may require mandatory relocation to Washington DC once circumstances allow (no earlier than July 1, 2022).
+- Staff are currently working remotely due to Covid-19, and Freedom House is continuing to evaluate when, and under what circumstances, staff will return to the office.
+This position will start remote and will require mandatory relocation to Washington DC once circumstances allow.

 Freedom House is an Equal Opportunity Employer and does not discriminate in its selection and employment practices.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, political affiliation, sexual orientation, gender identity, marital status, disability, or protected veteran status, genetic information, age, membership in an employee organization, or other non-merit factors, In compliance with the Americans with Disabilities Act (ADA), if you have a disability and would like to request an accommodation to apply for a position with Freedom House, please call 202-227-4308 or email email@example.com.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, political affiliation, sexual orientation, gender identity, marital status, disability, or protected veteran status, genetic information, age, membership in an employee organization, or other non-merit factors, In compliance with the Americans with Disabilities Act (ADA), if you have a disability and would like to request an accommodation in order to apply for a position with Freedom House, please call: 202-227-4308.